GrigoryTsuryev/2b/readme.md

 ```
     $ git clone https://github.com/GrigoryTsuryev/2b.git
 ```
-* Run "mvn package" in the root directory to create an app.
+* Run "mvn clean install" in the root directory to create an app and then run it

 ## Following RESTs are applied